 Quantum Art: Shaping the Future of Ion Trap Quantum Computers

-For decades, scientists and engineers have tried to build quantum computers with an advantage over supercomputers in solving complex problems.
-As the research advances, several startups have taken academic research from the lab to the industry, contributing to the development of practical quantum computing.
+For decades, scientists and engineers have tried to build quantum computers that can solve complex problems better than supercomputers.
+As research advances, several startups have taken academic research from the lab to the industry, contributing to the development of practical quantum computing.

-While one could build a quantum computer in many different ways, one particularly promising way is through ion traps: they allow for high-quality qubits, and their long-range electromagnetic interaction enables long-range connectivity between the qubits.
+While many different ways exist to build a quantum computer, one particularly promising one is through ion traps: They allow for high-quality qubits, and their long-range electromagnetic interaction enables long-range connectivity between the qubits.

 Quantum Art was founded by Tal DavidAmit Ben Kish, and Roee Ozeri to develop Israel’s first ion trap quantum computer based on cutting-edge research from the Weizmann Institute of Science and to realize the potential of quantum computing.
 It has raised seed funding from Vertex VenturesEntrée Capital, Amiti VC, and Stage One VC.